 ‘The floor to ceiling glass doors give a panoramic view of the Balinese surf sport on one side and the deserted Mejan beach on the other.
 During the hour long hot stone massage, you can hear the sound of waves and feel the cool gentle sea breeze.
 The massage therapist was very professional and her magic hands worked all the knots away in my shoulders and problem areas.
 The mixture of scented oil, warm stones and deep penetrating massaging left me feeling rejuvenated.’

 Don’t get put off by the term massage or the idea of making it a career.
 As opposed to stereotypical views, giving people massages as a career is a very respectable and rewarding job.
 You’ll not be working in dingy little rooms or dealing with unsolicited requests (people know better these days!).
 It’s not every day we get happy customers who give us hugs, praises or even endless ‘thank yous’, but being a licensed massage therapist will ensure your customers walk away with a bounce in their step, leaving you with bags of confidence!

 Do take up courses to become a trained massage therapist.
 You can specialise in different areas; from Indian head massage and full body Swedish massage to pregnancy and sports massage.
 Even if you’re not interested in doing it as a career, why not pick up some massage skills to spice things up with your partner or get a full night’s sleep after giving your newborn a baby massage!

-What: Indian Head Massage (Booked online with Hotcourses)
+What: Thai Foot Massage (Booked online with Hotcourses)